BAK Summer School: Art and Practice in the Otherwise

 The BAK Summer School: Art and Practice in the Otherwise takes place from 16 through 20 July 2018 at BAK in Utrecht, Netherlands.
 Applications can be submitted via the Utrecht Summer School website by 1 June 2018.
 The fee for the course and materials, to be paid upon acceptance, is 450 EUR.
 Accommodation by the Utrecht Summer School is an additional 200 EUR, for which you can sign up during your application process.
 Fees exclude meals and travel.
 Limited fee reductions may be possible; please inquire about this possibility before 10 April 2018.
 Please direct any questions to Whitney Stark at [email protected].

 This BAK Summer School: Art and Practice in the Otherwise is organized by Maria Hlavajova, Artistic Director and Whitney Stark, Curator of Discourse and Publications at BAK.
-Contributors include 2017/2018 BAK Fellow, researcher and writer Isshaq Al-Barbary; 2017/2018 BAK Fellow and artist Matthijs de Bruijne and artist and researcher Cecilia Vallejos; curator and writer Chandra Frank; cultural historian and worker Nancy Jouwe; curator Matteo Lucchetti; and others.
+CContributors include 2017/2018 BAK Fellow, researcher, and writer Isshaq Al-Barbary; 2017/2018 BAK Fellow and artist Matthijs de Bruijne and artist and researcher Cecilia Vallejos; curator and educator Clare Butcher; curator and writer Chandra Frank; artist and 2017/2018 BAK Fellow Ola Hassanain; cultural historian and worker Nancy Jouwe; curator Matteo Lucchetti; and others.

 This is a discourse-driven course organized by BAK, basis voor actuele kunst, Utrecht in collaboration with HKU University of the Arts Utrecht and Utrecht Summer School.